timepp/dot2dgml/README.md

 </DirectedGraph>
 ```

-open `abcd.dgml` with visual studio, you will see something like this:
+Open `abcd.dgml` with visual studio, you will see something like this:

 ![abcd dgml at visual studio](http://timepp.github.io/product/dot2dgml/abcd_dgml_in_visual_studio.png)

+Try drag them, colorize them, group them, flag them, then save them.
+Enjoy!!!